FAQ

 1. Complete Your Intake Form

 Please take a few minutes to fill out the intake form that was emailed to you at least 48 hours prior to your appointment.
-This allows Dr. Amanda time to review your history and tailor your session to your needs.
+This allows our physical therapists time to review your history and tailor your session to your needs.

 2. Insurance Reimbursement